What is the full form of CNC?

 - Compared with manual labour, the CNC machine eliminates the working and running charges.

 - Working on this is very easy, saves a lot of time and requires minimal guidance, supervision and management.

-- It can be modified by improvising the main software which runs the device.
+- It can be modified by improvising the leading software which runs the device.

-- CNC machine can be used persistently 24 hours a day.
+- CNC machines can be used persistently 24 hours a day.